Miami's Most Iconic Residential Buildings: Where Architecture Becomes Legacy

 Completion: 2026-2027 | Developer: Dezer Development | Status: Construction progressing toward 2026 delivery

-$2 billion transformation creating Monaco-inspired yachting destination.
-245-slip mega-yacht marina accommodating vessels up to 350 feet.
-This isn't just residential—it's destination-scale development that elevates Fort Lauderdale's positioning.
+While not in Miami, St Regis Bahia Mar is one of the most relevant projects in South Florida.
+This $2 billion transformation will create a Monaco-inspired yachting destination.
+The 3 towers at St Regis Bahia Mar will be surrounded by a 245-slip mega-yacht marina accommodating vessels up to 350 feet.
+This isn't just residential—it's destination-scale development that elevates Fort Lauderdale's positioning by a quantum leap.

 Completion: Phased 2027-2030 | Developer: Related Group | Status: Phase 1 underway